 One evening Mom had an uncomfortable feeling.
 She imagined she was supposed to be somewhere other than home.
 The next morning her friend Peggy called saying that she had invited someone for dinner but the guest did not arrive.
 Peggy felt embarrassed that she could not remember who she had invited.
 Mom responded with, “Do you suppose it was me?”

 Surprise yourself and others by sharing embarrassing moments.
 The first to laugh wins!

 Isolation creates significant problems for seniors.
 We need others for physical touch, to keep our minds active and to be seen and heard.
 Mom belonged to a book club for years and in that setting, she had her clearest and most articulate opinions.

 Social activity can range from volunteering to time with family.
 Get out and join in!

-As my ninety-something old neighbor and friend Izora Frazer said, “Aging isn’t for sissies or the humorless.”
-She gets it about resilient aging.
+As our neighbor and friend Izora Frazer (October, 1920 to February, 2020) used to say, “Aging isn’t for sissies or the humorless.”
+She got it about resilient aging.
 Life is too short to give in to the myths of aging.
 Rather, we can choose to grow old, healthy as possible, and playful.